syncfusion-content/ej2-vue-docs/ej2-vue/installation-and-upgrade/linux-installer/installation-using-linux-installer.md

    > **Note:** The Unlock key is not required to install or use the Linux installer.

 3. To use the pre-packaged npm archives in an offline project, point npm at the bundled `npm` folder using the `--registry` or local file path syntax.
-For example, to install from a local tarball:
+For example, to install from a local package file:

    ```bash
    npm install ./npm/@syncfusion/ej2-vue-grids-<version>.tgz --save